-2. Your papers are transported in locked bins to a secure facility.
+2. Your papers transfer in secure bins to a safe facility

-Trucks are sent to your location and collect your locked bins filled with your documents that need to be shredded.
-They are then transported to a secure facility to be destroyed.
+Trucks are sent to your location and collect your locked bins filled with your documents that need to be shred.
+They transfer to a secure facility to be shred.

-Right after your documents are destroyed you will receive a certificate of destruction so in the event you need to show when and where you destroyed a document for legal purposes, you will have a record ready to prove your case.
+Right after your documents are shred, you will receive a certificate of destruction.
+In the event you need to show when and where you destroyed a document for legal purposes, you will have a record ready to prove your case.

 Your documents will be shredded at a secure facility, and the paper remnants will then be recycled.
-Our contractors and drivers never come in contact with your documents during, before, or after they’re shredded.
+Our contractors and drivers never are in contact with your documents during, before, or after they’re shred.
 This gives you a chance to maintain your document security while still reducing your carbon footprint.

-Shredding companies are dedicated to conserving your privacy and preventing identity theft.
+Shredding companies are dedicating to conserve your privacy and preventing identity theft.
 Their whole process is designed to keep your documents as secure and private as possible while simultaneously keeping you in compliance with state and federal laws.

-When comparing recycling to shredding paper there are clear reasons why you should choose to shred your important documents.
-Recycling is an important part of the world we live in, but for your own safety, you can go one step further when shredding your documents by letting a facility securely destroy your documents and recycle the pieces.
+When comparing recycling to shredding paper, there are clear reasons why you should choose to shred your important documents.
+Recycling is an important part of the world we live in, but for your own safety, you can go one step further with shredding your documents and letting a facility securely destroy your documents and recycle the pieces.

 This way you can have the best of both worlds.

-Get Free, No-Obligation Quotes on Secure Shredding and Recycling Services
+Get Free, No-Obligation Quotes for Secure Shredding and Recycling Services

 Shred Nations has a network of contractors waiting to compete for your businesses.
 Whether you want mobile shredding, offsite shredding, or prefer to use one of our drop off locations, we will get you connected with a company ready to meet your privacy and environmental needs.

 Recycling is one of the best ways to protect our environment and our future; the problem is, you may feel uncomfortable throwing important documents into your recycling bin with the extreme threats of identity theft.
-Here is a great video outlining the benefits recycling has on the world:
+Here is a great in-depth guide outlining the benefits recycling has on the world.

 No paper can be recycled unless it goes through quite the process.
 Below outlines the top steps it takes to transform shredded paper into recyclables.
 The following infographic outlines how shredded paper goes from bits of paper to recycled goods.